OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 ---
 title: Laziness - Streams and thunks in JavaScript
 date: "2020-04-05"
-description: Interactive streams and thunks with excercises.
+description: Learn by doing.
+Interactive excercises to help you grasp streams and thunks.
 ---

-Thunks are not scary, it's one of the fancy words programmers like to throw around but once you get to the essence of it it's really not that complicated.
+Thunks and streams are not scary, they are just a few of the fancy words programmers like to throw around.
+Once you get to the essence of it it's really not that complicated.

 Read the text, do the excersises, and you'll have a basic understanding of thunks in no time.
-Then you'll be able will to understand your co-workers (and streams and libraries such as redux-thunk).
+It's a nice tool to have in your programming toolbox plus you'll be able to understand your co-workers (and libraries such as redux-thunk).

+Personally I struggle to understand programming concepts by just reading a blog post or watching a video, I need to implement it by myself to come to true understanding.

+It's as Confucius says:

+> I hear and I forget.
+I see and I remember.
+I do and I understand.

 ### "Thunk the expression"

 When you speak with another programmer they might say "Thunk the expression".
 What does this mean?
 Thunks are a way to avoid unneccessary computations.
-An unnecessary computation is e.g. a function that is called when it's not needed, with thunks you can delay the evaluation until the it's actually needed.
+An unnecessary computation is e.g. a function that is called when it's not needed, with thunks you can delay the evaluation until it's actually needed.
 This is known as **lazy evaluation**.

-So a thunk is an expression that has not been evaluated yet.
-A thunk is represented by a function that has been declared.
+So a thunk is an expression that has not been evaluated yet -- a thunk is a function that has been declared.
 When the function is called the function is evaluated, so evaluation of functions only happen when the function itself is called.

 **What's an expression?**